If you’re confused about the question “what is a hedge fund?” you are not alone. Part of their allure is their exclusivity and secrecy.

 If you meet these requirements, you can research funds online or get the guidance of a financial advisor who may have more access to available hedge fund investments.
 Another thing to be aware of is that most hedge funds require a significant minimum investment, usually anywhere from $100,000 to $1,000,000+.

 All of these hurdles and restrictions put most hedge funds out of the reach of the average investor.
-If you’re just getting started and wanting to learn how to invest $1000, hedge funds are not the right product for you.
+If you’re just getting started and want to learn how to invest $1000, hedge funds are not the right product for you.

-In many cases, high liquid net worth individuals invest in hedge funds to diversify their portfolios or mitigate a specific risk in their investments.
+In many cases, high liquid net worth individuals invests in hedge funds to diversify their portfolios or mitigate a specific risk in their investments.
 For the average person, investing in broad-based index funds can be a better choice, as there are many risks to investing in hedge funds.

 How Do Hedge Funds Make Money?